dCache/dcache-book2/cookbook-clients.md

 The `srmping` command will tell you the version of DCACHE.
 This only works for authorized users and not just authenticated users.

-    PROMPT-USER srmping -2 srm://srm-door.example.org:8443/pnfs
+   [user] $ srmping -2 srm://srm-door.example.org:8443/pnfs
    WARNING: SRM_PATH is defined, which might cause a wrong version of srm client to be executed
    WARNING: SRM_PATH=/opt/d-cache/srm
    VersionInfo : v2.2
    backend_type:dCache
    backend_version:production-1-9-1-11

 ### Space Tokens

-Space token support must be set up and reserving space with the admin interface this is also documented [in the SRM section] and in [the DCACHE wiki].
+Space token support must be set up and reserving space with the admin interface this is also documented [in the SRM section](https://www.dcache.org/manuals/Book-2.16/config/cf-srm-intro-fhs.shtml) and in [the DCACHE wiki](http://trac.dcache.org/wiki/manuals/SRM_2.2_Setup).

 #### Space Token Listing

 Usage:

-get-space-tokens
+get-space-tokens [command line options] [<srmUrl>]
-command line options

 srmUrl
     PROMPT-USER srm-get-space-tokens srm://srm-door.example.org:8443/pnfs/example.org/data/dteam -srm_protocol_version=2